-- 9.01 Claims, registered prior to 31st December, 1978, other than claims for pensions by former members of staff of the Community institutions, claims against EA Airways and long-term habilities, shall be dealt with as follows: - (a) Claims for amounts due in the currency of one of the States are assigned to, and shall be dealt with by such State in accordance with its existing procedures: - (b) Claims for amounts due in foreign currency, not covered by Article 8, may be dealt with by ad hoc agreement between the States or, failing such agreement, by the Arbitration Tribunal referred to in Article 12 of this Agreement. - 9.02 Claims against EA Airways registered prior to 31st December, 1978, not allocated as part of the long-term liabilities pursuant to Article 7, shall be dealt with by the State in which they were registered in accordance with that State's existing procedures.
+- 9.01 Claims, registered prior to 31st December, 1978, other than claims for pensions by former members of staff of the Community institutions, claims against EA Airways and long-term liabilities, shall be dealt with as follows: - (a) Claims for amounts due in the currency of one of the States are assigned (to, and shall be dealt with by such State in accordance with its existing procedures: - (b) Claims for amounts due in foreign currency, not covered by Article 8, may be dealt with by ad hoc agreement between the States or, failing of this Agreement, by the Arbitration Tribunal referred to in Article 12.

+9.02 Claims against EA Airways registered prior to 31st December, 1978, not allocated as part of the long-term liabilities pursuant to Article 7, with that State's existing procedures.